BarnardArchives/barnard_isle_docker/README.md

 Clone this repo so you have the normalized configs and docker-compose.yml.

 For this demonstration we're going to directly mount our webroot files.
 In production we'd likely put this on a volume.

-Because of this we need to modify _one file_ in our webroot:
+Irrespective of this we need to modify _one file_ in our webroot if we're migrating: Drupal's settings.php.

 In the webroot folder and traverse to sites/default and open settings.php.
 Look for your $database connection and change the `host` to `mysql`.
 Save and close.
 Please also take note of your sql database, username, and password.